data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **n**: _int_

-    -   Length of the transformed axis of the output.
-If given, the input will be either zero-padded or trimmed to this length before computing the real Fourier transform.
+    -   Length of the transformed axis of the *output*.
+If given, the input will be either zero-padded or trimmed to `n//2+1` before computing the inverse of `rfft`.
 Otherwise, it will default to `2 * (m - 1)` where `m` is the length of the input along the axis given by the `axis` keyword.
 Default: `None`.

 -   **axis**: _int_